-- 2.1 Recognising that the work of Ministerial Chauffeurs can be irregular and unpredictable in response to operational work requirements, the following provision applies in lieu of clauses 5.2A1, 5.2A.2, 5.2A.3 and 5.2A.4 of the Chauffeurs (Ministerial) Award. - 2.1.2 Employees engaged on a full-time basis and who work at least 10 hours overtime per week will be paid an overtime allowance in lieu of payments that would otherwise apply as follows: - (a) \$22,652 p.a. operative from the first full pay period on or after 1 July 2014; - (b) \$23,219 p.a. operative from the first full pay period on or after 1 July 2015; and - (c) \$23,799 p.a. operative from the first full pay period on or after 1 July 2016. - (i.e. 48% of the annual rate of pay for a Ministerial Chauffeur step 3 in accordance with Schedule 2.2 of this Agreement in lieu of overtime payment, payable fortnightly with the employee's normal remuneration, for the performance of the first 10 hours of overtime each week.
+- 2.1 Recognising that the work of Ministerial Chauffeurs can be irregular and unpredictable in response to operational work requirements, the following provision applies in lieu of clauses 5.2A1, 5.2A.2, 5.2A.3 and 5.2A.4 of the Chauffeurs (Ministerial) Award. - 2.1.2 Employees engaged on a full-time basis and who work at least 10 hours overtime per week will be paid an overtime allowance of 48% of the annual rate of pay for a Ministerial Chauffeur step 3 in accordance with Schedule 2.2 of this Agreement in lieu of payments that would otherwise apply, payable fortnightly with the employee's normal remuneration, for the performance of the first 10 hours of overtime each week.
 The allowance is inclusive of all overtime rates that are otherwise applicable (i.e. time and a half, double time, and double time and a half). - 2.1.3 In determining if an employee has worked the required 10 hours per week of overtime, the time he/she works will be averaged over an accounting period of two weeks.
-The accounting period will be aligned with the pay cycle. - 2.1.4 The allowance will not be paid for all purposes but will be paid during periods of paid leave including annual leave, sick leave, long service leave, retention leave and special leave with pay. - 2.1.5 Employees can "bank" up to 20 hours of overtime in a "Time Bank" on the following basis:
+The accounting period will be aligned with the pay cycle. - 2.1.4 The allowance will not be paid for all purposes but will be paid during periods of paid leave including annual leave, sick leave, long service leave, retention leave and special leave with pay. - 2.1.5 Employees can "bank" up to 20 hours of overtime in a "Time Bank" on the following basis: (a) The Time Bank will operate from 1 March to 28 February of the following year (or 29 February of a leap year).
+Employees will ensure that a zero balance of time credits exists at each 1 March. - (b) Employees will be permitted to draw upon the Time Bank to mitigate any fluctuations in their hours during an accounting period provided that the total number of hours used from the time bank does not exceed the balance of the Time Bank.

-- (a) The Time Bank will operate from 1 March to 28 February of the following year (or 29 February of a leap year).
-Employees will ensure that a zero balance of time credits exists at each 1 March. - (b) Employees will be permitted to draw upon the Time Bank to mitigate any fluctuations in their hours during an accounting period provided that the total number of hours used from the time bank does not exceed the balance of the Time Bank. - (c) The hours accumulated in the Time Bank cannot be redeemed as a cash payment and employees will not be otherwise paid for hours that are allocated to the Time Bank. - (d) In the event that an employee has taken all reasonable steps to ensure that a zero balance of time credits exists at each 1 March, or leaves Ministerial/VIP Chauffeur Service, any hours accumulated in the Time Bank for that individual will be credited against the required 10 hours of overtime each week for the payment of the allowance.
+- (c) The hours accumulated in the Time Bank cannot be redeemed as a cash payment and employees will not be otherwise paid for hours that are allocated to the Time Bank. - (a) In the event that an employee has taken all reasonable steps to ensure that a zero balance of time credits exists at each 1 March, or leaves Ministerial/VIP Chauffeur Service, any hours accumulated in the Time Bank for that individual will be credited against the required 10 hours of overtime each week for the payment of the allowance.